Breathing Exercises: Simple Techniques to Calm Your Mind and Body

 The Basics of Breathing

-- Inhalation: When you inhale, air enters your lungs, bringing in oxygen that your body needs to function.
-The oxygen is then transported to your bloodstream, where it’s carried to your cells.
+- When you breathe in, air fills your lungs and carries in the oxygen your body requires to operate.
+The oxygen is subsequently sent to your circulation, where it travels to your cells.

 Most people breathe through their chest, taking shallow breaths that don’t fully fill the lungs.
 However, deep, diaphragmatic breathing (breathing from your abdomen) is much more effective for relaxation and overall health.
 This type of breathing helps you engage your diaphragm, a muscle located just below your lungs.